Sitecore/docker-images/README.md

 # Build and push
 .
 (Join-Path $PSScriptRoot "Build.ps1") `
-    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Organization "YOUR ORG NAME" ` # On Docker Hub it's your username unless you create an organization -Repository "sitecore"
+    -VersionsFilter "*" # optional, set to for example "9.0*" to only build 9.0 images -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Organization "YOUR ORG NAME" ` # On Docker Hub it's your username unless you create an organization -Repository "sitecore"